 Mr Michael Perry is a former Senior Partner of Ernst & Young Australia and current Chair of the Department of Jobs, Precincts and Regions (DJPR) Audit Committee.
-He has extensive experience in financial consulting services, with specialist skills in auditing, government services, public company floats and takeovers, the preparation of prospectuses, company valuations, corporate financing, risk management and internal audit structures and business acquisition planning and implementation.
-He is a Director and Treasurer of the Museums Board of Victoria and Chair of its Finance, Audit and Risk Committee at the Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
+He has extensive experience in financial consulting services, with specialist skills in auditing, government advisory services, public company floats and takeovers, the preparation of prospectuses, the valuation of companies, corporate financing, internal audit structures and business acquisition planning and implementation.
+He is a Director and Treasurer of the Museums Board of Victoria and Chair of its Finance, Audit and Risk Committee, as well as fulfilling similar roles for a number of corporate listed and unlisted entities.